 Your sporting equipment – such as golf clubs, surfboards, canoes, scuba diving apparel, skis and bicycles – counts towards your free baggage allowance.
 If you exceed this allowance, the usual additional baggage charges will apply.

-If you’re travelling to or from the USA or Brazil, most sporting equipment is treated as one piece of baggage.
+If you’re travelling to or from Canada and the USA, most sporting equipment is treated as one piece of baggage.
 A canoe is treated as two pieces of baggage.
 If you’re travelling to or from Canada, your sporting equipment will be charged according to the baggage allowance that applies to your journey.

 We are unable to accept any item above 32kg as checked baggage, and these items may have to be re-packed or sent as cargo.
 Get in touch with your local SIA Cargo office prior to your travel if you wish to transport any item above 32kg as cargo.